Suicide in colleges in the United States: History

 During the 20th century, universities and colleges drew limited attention to the issue of student suicides to avoid damages to the reputation and image of their institutions.

 However, after a 1978 PBS broadcast of College Can Be Killing, awareness was raised concerning suicide whilst in college; leading most schools to begin creating programs to assist students while they were attending their institutions.

 One of the earliest records of suicides of college students in the United States was in 1927, when 20 students across the entire continent committed suicide.
 In 2006, 1100 students in the US committed suicide, and 24,000 attempted it.

 Since the year 2000, rates of suicide deaths have increased significantly.

+However, most recently research regarding the impact of the Covid-19 epidemic on college students has shown that suicidal ideation has decreased in colleges due to the increased emphasis on mental health and adaptive learning by collegiate institutions.

 Risk factors

 Depression

 Depression is the strongest correlate of suicidal behavior in college students.
 The 2017 National College Health Assessment found that half of college students reported being overwhelmed by feelings of sadness or anxiety.
 The combination of new stressors, identity searching, and the fact that many common mental health problems arise within the age group most students fall under; all adds up as factors that can lead students to being more predisposed to depression.
 The American College Health Association National College Health Assessment did a survey of over 20,000 students across the United States and found that almost 16% were diagnosed with depression.
 Within that same study, it was found that 10.3% of the initial surveyed students had contemplated attempting suicide within the last year before taking the survey.
+There is significant correlation between negative life events, such as sexual assault, and suicide risk.
+If untreated, the consequent emotional issues can result in the development of long-term mental health difficulties, including major depression, post-traumatic stress, and dissociation.